mikeeheler/dle-keygen/README.md

 could certainly set the game in a different era or genre, or simply give it a new flavour.

+This repository is at once code, archive, and blog post.

 ## History

 I was still in high school when I wrote this thing and very much wanted